 A simple steamed shrimp dumpling.
 We liked these a lot because the shrimp was not overcooked, and because four of them cost $3.75.

 This OG egg roll is another Nom Wah specialty, and it’s really good.
 I guess they’re called egg rolls because they are supposed to have egg in them?
 Who knew?
 These are basically an egg crepe rolled in a home-made batter, stuffed with chicken and mixed veggies and then fried.
 A must order.

 OK so maybe everything here is a house special.
 These are solid dumplings.
 They’re not as greasy as you might think, and plenty of pork goodness is waiting for you inside.
 Get into it.

-Look at these two pillowy balls of heaven.
-Inside that sweet bun is an incredibly tasty combination of roast pork and caramelized onions.
+Inside these pillowy balls of heaven is an incredibly tasty combination of roast pork and caramelized onions.
 This was a front-runner for best thing we had at Nom Wah.
-And no, they aren't like the ones at Momofuku.
+And no, they aren’t like the ones at Momofuku.